Woodlands South MRT station: Station details

 Woodlands South station serves the Thomson–East Coast Line (TEL) and is between the Woodlands and Springleaf stations.
 The official station code is TE3.
 Being part of the TEL, the station is operated by SMRT Trains.
 Train frequencies on the TEL range from 3 to 6 minutes.

-The station has five entrances that serve public amenities such as ACE The Place CC, Admiralty Sports Park and the Woodlands Health Campus.
+The station has five entrances that serve public amenities such as ACE The Place CC, Admiralty Sports Park and the Woodlands Hospital.
 Schools surrounding the station include Christ Church Secondary School, Innova Primary School, Singapore Sports School and Woodgrove Secondary School.
 The station is close to a few religious institutions such as Light of Christ Church and Masjid Yusof Ishak.

 Woodlands South station is designed by Aedas.
 The two-level underground station has a depth of 22 m and length of 206 m.
 The station design is intended to reflect the surrounding residential developments, with the entrances designed to receive a maximum amount of sunlight.
 The station has a spacious interior, with an open view of the platforms from the concourse level.
 The platforms are accessible via escalators and staircases.